project-repo/cagebreak/FAQ.md

 to activate wayland support for firefox.

+## How is Cagebreak launched?

+The documentation says to start Cagebreak like any other binary.

+If you want to start Cagebreak on login, you can use your shells equivalent of a `.bash_profile`.
+In BASH appending cagebreak (given that it is installed in the path) to `.bash_profile` is fine.

+If you want to start Cagebreak using systemd you could use a service started on user login, though the development team once ran into some issues with permissions for the services.

+Please note that Cagebreak does not solve the problem of locking the screen or login in general.

 ## How are applications launched in Cagebreak?

 There are multiple ways to launch external programs in cagebreak.